January is National Birth Defects Prevention Month

 Plan ahead, Avoid harmful substances, Choose a healthy lifestyle, Talk to a doctor.

 Birth defects affect 1 in every 33 babies born in the United States and are a leading cause of infant mortality.
 Babies who survive and live with birth defects are at an increased risk for developing many lifelong physical, cognitive, and social challenges.

-Although not all birth defects can be prevented, the health care community can help all women (including teens) who could become pregnant or are pregnant to lower their risk of having a baby with a birth defect by encouraging them to follow some basic health guidelines throughout their reproductive years, including:
+Although not all birth defects can be prevented, all women who could become pregnant or are pregnant can lower their risk of having a baby with a birth defect by following some basic health guidelines throughout their reproductive years.
+These include: